Updated for 2022

 Women over 30 are looking to be part of real estate ownership.
 They’re actually a significant home buying demographic, and they especially like stack units in the suburbs.

-Recent divorces can also mean each member of a couple is left looking for a smaller, more affordable living option.
+Recent divorces can also mean each member of a couple is left looking for a smaller, more affordable living option with a lower price tag.

 5. The Super Wealthy